lyuxianqiang/LFCA-CR-NET/README.md

 # Training

-Set the training datapath, and learning rate according to data type.
-You can also change the batchsize accordingly.
+For the tasks of compressive imaging and denoising, it is necessary to pretrain a model initially and then utilize this pretrained model to obtain the final Probabilistic-based Feature Embedding (PFE) model.
+Let's consider the LFCA as an example.

-And run 'python train_synf.py'
+First, pretrain the model by running 'LFCA-PBF-preTrain.ipynb'.

-When training on the L3F dataset, it is advisable to configure the learning rate to 5e-4 for L3F-20, 1e-4 for L3F-50, and 1e-4 for L3F-100, respectively.
+Next, train the PBF model by running 'LFCA-PBF-Train-Original.ipynb'.

-For other datasets, we suggest adapting the learning rate selection strategy based on the average brightness level of the dataset.
-Specifically, a lower learning rate is recommended for datasets with darker overall brightness.
+You will need to configure the training data path and set the learning rate according to the type of data you are working with.
+The batch size can also be adjusted as needed.

 # Testing

-Set the testing datapath.
+Set the testing configureation.

-And run 'python test_synf.py'
+And run LFCA-Test.ipynb or LFDN-Test.ipynb